 Vested warrants may be exercised during certain exercise periods each year.
-For 978,999 outstanding warrants, there are two annual exercise periods that continue for 21 days from and including the day after the publication of (i) the annual report notification-or if such notification is not published-the annual report and (ii) our interim report (six-month report).
+For 889,132 outstanding warrants, there are two annual exercise periods that continue for 21 days from and including the day after the publication of (i) the annual report notification-or if such notification is not published-the annual report and (ii) our interim report (six-month report).
 For these warrants, the last exercise period is 21 days from and including the day after the publication of our interim report for the first half of 2023.
-For 530,038 outstanding warrants granted in connection with our preference D financing, there are four annual exercise periods that continue for 21 days following the day of publication of (i) our interim report (three-month report); (ii) the annual report notification-or if such notification is not published-the annual report; (iii) our interim report (six-month report); and (iv) our interim report (nine-month report).
-For these warrants, the last exercise period is 21 days following the publication of our interim report (nine-month report).
-For these warrants, the last exercise period is 21 days following the publication of our interim report (nine-month report).
+For 501,062 outstanding warrants granted in connection with our preference D financing, there are four annual exercise periods that continue for 21 days following the day of publication of (i) our interim report (three-month report); (ii) the annual report notification-or if such notification is not published-the annual report; (iii) our interim report (six-month report); and (iv) our interim report (nine-month report).
 For these warrants, the last exercise period is 21 days following the publication of our interim report (nine-month report) in 2023.
-For 1,424,648 warrants granted on or after December 18, 2015, there are four annual exercise periods; each exercise period begins two full trading days after the publication of the public release of our earnings data of a fiscal quarter and continues until the end of the second-to-last trading day in which quarter the relevant earnings release is published.
+For 2,262,563 outstanding warrants granted on or after December 18, 2015, there are four annual exercise periods; each exercise period begins two full trading days after the publication of the public release of our earnings data of a fiscal quarter and continues until the end of the second-to-last trading day in which quarter the relevant earnings release is published.